Coaching: Financial

 Financial coaching is a relatively new form that focuses on helping clients overcome their struggle to attain specific financial goals and aspirations they have set for themselves.
 Financial coaching is a one-on-one relationship in which the coach provides encouragement and support to reach the client's economic plans.
 A financial coach, also called a money coach, typically focuses on helping clients to restructure and reduce debt, reduce spending, develop saving habits, and develop fiscal discipline.
 In contrast, the term financial adviser refers to a broader range of professionals who typically provide clients with financial products and services.
 Although early research links financial coaching to improvements in client outcomes, much more rigorous analysis is necessary before any causal linkages can be established.

 Health and wellness

-Health coaching is becoming recognized as a new way to help individuals "manage" their illnesses and conditions, especially those of a chronic nature.
-The coach will use special techniques, personal experience, expertise and encouragement to assist the coachee in bringing their behavioral changes about while aiming for lowered health risks and decreased healthcare costs.
+Health coaching is becoming recognized as a new way to help individuals manage illnesses and conditions, especially those of a chronic nature.
+The coach will use special techniques, personal experience, expertise, and encouragement to assist the coachee in bringing about behavioral change, while aiming for lower health risks and decreased healthcare costs.
 The National Society of Health Coaches (NSHC) has differentiated the term health coach from wellness coach.
 According to the NSHC, health coaches are qualified "to guide those with acute or chronic conditions and/or moderate to high health risk", and wellness coaches provide guidance and inspiration "to otherwise 'healthy' individuals who desire to maintain or improve their overall general health status".